Democracy · Ecological Sustainability · Social & Economic Justice · Peace & Non-violence

 Byron Greens has a strong presence in the NSW Greens scene.
 We have a lot of input into Greens policies and healthy representation on state working groups and committees.
 Our members are also active within the Australian Greens.
 Wherever members’ interests lie, whether at local, state or federal level, or indeed at an international level, we have the means to give them a meaningful involvement in the political process.

-Byron Shire Greens Mayor and Councillors, with Tamara Smith MP for Ballina and Dawn Walker MLC, Northern Rivers Spokesperson, representing us at State level, are all working hard to build better communities.
+Tamara Smith MP, State member for Ballina and Byron Shire Greens Mayor Simon Richardson and Councillors, are all working hard to build better communities.

 The Greens team on Byron Shire Council, L-R: